Ibraelf/kubernetes_bootcamp_exercises/fundamentals/volumes.md

 ### EmptyDir

-An EmptyDir Volume, as the name says, attach an empty volume to all the containers in a single Pods.
+An EmptyDir Volume, as the name says, attach an empty volume to all the containers in a single Pod.

 Containers in the Pod can all read and write the same files in the emptyDir volume, though that volume can be mounted at the same or different paths in each Container.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever.